Aduda-Boaz/school-library/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name : Ruby Enumerables
+# Project Name : School Library

 > This is about a Ruby Project to create a simple school library application.